-- Being a strong voice and role model for full community participation; - Providing research, advice, and direction to the Premier and Government; - Educating and increasing public awareness and the profile of individual rights, abilities, and values; - Building strategic partnerships and networks; - Facilitating support for individuals, families, caregivers, professionals, and communities.
+- Being a strong voice and role model for full community participation; - Providing research, advice and direction to the Premier and Government; - Educating and increasing public awareness and the profile of individual rights, abilities, and values; - Building strategic partnerships and networks; - Facilitating support for individuals, families, caregivers, professionals, and communities.

-The Council's five (5) goals are based on increasing capacity, role clarity, and increased awareness of PCD.
-Working on these goals will allow PCD to enact positive change that will improve the quality of life for persons living with a disability, meet their mandate, mission, and vision in NB.
+The Council's five (5) goals are based on increasing capacity, role clarity and heightened awareness of PCD.
+Working on these goals will allow PCD to enact positive change that will improve the quality of life for persons living with a disability in New Brunswick.
 The Council has been working towards identifying required resources to fulfill our new vision and mission as well as identifying strategies that we can start to implement right away.